Spring means stealthy magpies swoop with a startling swoosh.

 - If you ride a bike, walk it through magpie territory or have a flag on the back of the bike that is higher than your head.

 - Do not act aggressively.
-If you wave your arms about or shout, the magpies will see you as a threat to the nest – and not just this year, but for up to five years to come.
+If you wave your arms about or shout, the magpies will see you as a threat to the nest – and not just this year, but for years to come.

 - Walk, don’t run.